AnyHooks/AnyHooks/CODE.md

 ### Automated Verification with AI

 > You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on syntax.
 Ensure that the code is consistent in style, well-commented, and uses proper indentation.
 Provide a revised version of the code that aligns with these guidelines.
 > Please analyze the code to check if the syntax follows the guidelines: Is the coding style and conventions consistent throughout the script?
 Are comments used to explain complex or non-intuitive code blocks?
-Is consistent indentation applied?: [Insert Bash Script Code Here]
+Is consistent indentation applied?:

 ```bash
 --arg sys_content "You are tasked with reviewing a Bash Script code to ensure it adheres to the specified coding conduct guidelines.
 Specifically, focus on syntax.
 Ensure that the code is consistent in style, well-commented, and uses proper indentation.
 Provide a revised version of the code that aligns with these guidelines."